 \subsection{Graph dataset}

-We also apply our method to learn graph representations on five graph datasets: MUTAG, ENZYMES, PTC, IMDB-BINARY, IMDB-MULTI by \citep{morris2020tudataset}.
-We employ InfoGraph \citep{sun2019infograph} as a baseline method.
+We also appllied our method to learn graph representations on five graph datasets: MUTAG, ENZYMES, PTC, IMDB-BINARY, and IMDB-MULTI by \cite{morris2020tudataset}.
+We employ InfoGraph \cite{sun2019infograph} as a baseline method.

-\textbf{Training Procedure:} Similar to the experiments with image datasets, we only replace the negative distribution in code implementation from \citep{robinson2020contrastive} with ours.
+\textbf{Training Procedure:} Similarly to the experiments with image datasets, we only replace the negative distribution in the code implementation from \cite{robinson2021contrastive} with ours.
 The dimension of the node embedding is set to $96$.
-For the hyper-parameters $\epsilon$ and $\tau$, we search over the $\{0.05,0.1,0.5,1\}$ and $\{0.1, 0.5\}$ respectively.
-We report the accuracy for all these choices of $\epsilon$ and for $\tau=0.5$ in Table 4.
-All model are trained for 200 epochs.
-The optimizer we use is the Adam optimizer with learning rate $0.01$.
-Then we use SVM to make classification with fixed graph-level embedding.
-Each model is trained 10 times with 10-fold cross validation.
-We report the average accuracy in Table \ref{graph}.
-We use NVIDIA K80 12 GB GPU for computation.
+We search for the best values of $\epsilon$ and $\tau$ over the sets $\{0.05,0.1,0.5,1\}$ and $\{0.1, 0.5\}$ respectively.
+For every choice of $\epsilon$ the best value of $\tau$ turned out to be $0.5$.
+We therefore report the accuracy for all choices of $\epsilon$ and $\tau=0.5$.
+All models are trained for 200 epochs and we use the Adam optimizer with learning rate $0.01$.
+We used the 3-layer GIN \cite{xu2018how} as the representation function with representation dimension equal to $32$.
+Then we train an SVM classifier based on the learned graph-embedding.
+Each model is trained 10 times with 10-fold cross-validation.
+We report the average accuracy in Table \ref{tbl:graph}.

-\textbf{Results:} We report the performance accuracy of the different methods in Table 4 with boldface numbers indicating the best performance.
-We observe that our method is consistently better than the baseline \citep{sun2019infograph} in all datasets improving the accuracy by $1.4$ and $1.3$ percentage points on the MUTAG and PTC datasets, respectively, and is competitive with the state-of-the-art method in \citep{robinson2020contrastive}.
+\textbf{Results:} We report the performance accuracy of the different methods in Table~\ref{tbl:graph} with boldface numbers indicating the best performance.
+We observe that our method is consistently better than the baseline \cite{sun2019infograph} in all datasets improving the accuracy by $1.4$ and $1.3$ percentage points on the MUTAG and PTC datasets, respectively, and is competitive with the state-of-the-art method in \cite{robinson2021contrastive}.